Genomics and Bioinformatics

 Understanding the complete genetic makeup of a species is just a stepping stone to improving knowledge and answering fundamental biological questions.
 Computational tools have been developed along with the sequencing technologies to assist in data mining and make sense of these strings of A, C, G and Ts, the building blocks of DNA

-Under this theme, the School supports the Genomics Facility (also referred to as the Monash University Malaysia Genomics Facility - MUMGF) within the Tropical Medicine and Biology Multidisciplinary Platform.
-MUMGF provides massively-parallel DNA sequencing services to support the research of Monash University staff and students from both Malaysia and Australia and external clients.
+Under this theme, the School supports the Genomics Platform (also referred to as the Monash University Malaysia Genomics Platform - MUMGP.
+MUMGP provides massively-parallel DNA sequencing services to support the research of Monash University staff and students from both Malaysia and Australia and external clients.

 It has published more than 100 papers since its inception in 2013.
 Current projects include full genome sequences of globally and locally relevant fish and bacteria, mitogenomes and metagenomics of bacterial and other ecosystems, transcriptomics and population genetics of birds and rice.